 Before they became involved in the college admissions scandal, Loughlin was a working actress and Giannulli was a well-known fashion designer.
 Both stars amassed their own impressive fortunes — but, together, their net worth is staggering.

-Of that sum, Loughlin and Giannulli allegedly “agreed to pay bribes totaling $500,000 in exchange for having their two daughters [Bella Giannulli and Olivia Jade] designated as recruits to the USC crew team — despite the fact that they did not participate in crew” according to court documents obtained by In Touch.
+Of that sum, Loughlin and Giannulli allegedly “agreed to pay bribes totaling $500,000 in exchange for having their two daughters [Bella Giannulli and Olivia Jade] designated as recruits to the USC crew team — despite the fact that they did not participate in crew,” according to court documents obtained by In Touch.

-However, they’re still not exactly hurting for cash.
+That said, they’re still not exactly hurting for cash.
 In August 2020, they purchased a new home for $9.5 million in Hidden Hills, California.
 The property is a six-bedroom house with nine bathrooms in a gated community, and it’s almost 12,000 square feet.
 The abode also includes an in-home movie theater, spa and pool.

 Both stars pleaded guilty in May 2020 as Loughlin faced one count of conspiracy to commit wire and her husband admitted to conspiracy to commit wire as well as honest services wire and mail fraud.
 Loughlin agreed to a plea deal that included a two-month sentence, $150,000 fine, two years of supervised release and 100 hours of community service.
 Giannulli’s plea deal terms included five months in prison, a $250,000 fine, a $250,000 fine and 250 hours of community service.
 The pair were sentenced on August 21, 2020.

-Both Loughlin and Giannulli’s reputations have also taken a hit — the couple even had to resign from their country club — but the actress is hoping to return to the screen after doing her time behind bars.
+Both Loughlin and Giannulli’s reputations also taken a hit — the couple even had to resign from their country club — but the actress is hoping to return to the screen after doing her time behind bars.

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!